Reflection on the NAM Fellowship in Pharmacy

 What does the NAM Fellowship in Pharmacy entail?

 The Fellowship is a part-time commitment, so it allows me to retain my faculty appointment at UC San Diego while devoting about 20% of my time over two years to participate in programs at the NAM and the National Academies.
 I am assigned to support the Board on Health Care Services, where I have been involved with a number of their ongoing consensus studies and workshops, including Making Medicines Affordable: A National Imperative.
 I also participated in Improving Diagnosis in Health Care: An Implementation Workshop and a workshop on Examining the Impact of Real-World Evidence on Medical Product Development.
 I will spend the latter half of my Fellowship supporting the Roundtable on Quality Care for People with Serious Illness, a follow-on workshop to the Impact of Real-World Evidence on Medical Product Development, and a consensus study focused on health care services related to cancer management.
+(Pictured: The Making Medicines Affordable consensus committee, with Watanabe shown far left).

 How have you contributed to the work of your assigned board/committee/roundtable/forum during your current tenure as an NAM fellow?